whataboutpets/minimal-mistakes/_posts/rabbits/2018-03-23-can-rabbits-eat-grapes.md

 **Conclusion:** sure, rabbits can eat grapes as an occasional treat.
 {: .notice--info}

-What your favorite way of feeding grapes to your rabbit?
-We'd love to hear from you.
+_What's your favorite way of feeding grapes to your rabbit?
+We'd love to hear from you._

 ---